2019 Engagement Summit recap

 “It gave great context to the work I do in-clinic and I was surprised by how much I took from the day.
 Everyone was really engaged and I enjoyed the discussion.”

 - Jean Haynes, chief population health officer, shared important details about the network’s exit from Medicare Shared Savings Program Track 3 (MSSP Track 3).
 The network had an opportunity to withdraw from MSSP Track 3 to avoid financial reconciliation as a result of the negative financial performance of the program.
 The network will still receive the 5% Alternative Payment Model (APM) bonus.
 Most importantly, UCHealth and the network remain committed to population health and will continue to be focused on managing nearly 160,000 lives attributed to value-based programs.

 - Anne Docimo, MD, MBA, chief medical officer for population health, provided an overview of the health care landscape.
 The United States spends more on health care per capita than many other countries; however, the U.S. ranks in the bottom 24% of those countries on life expectancy (Harvard Business Review, April 2010).
 Americans spend a notable portion of their income on health care and expect high-quality care.
 Insurers are requiring health systems to take on risk and achieve quality and cost targets to avoid financial losses.
-UCHealth Integrated Network is building the infrastructure and skills sets to provide the value the consumers and insurers desire.
+Coordinated Care is building the infrastructure and skills sets to provide the value the consumers and insurers desire.